EventTrojan: Manipulating Non-Intrusive Speech Quality Assessment via Imperceptible Events: Proposed method

-\textbf{Voice Conversion.} In the scenario of voice conversion challenges, the information of the target speakers for conversion is publicly accessible.
-Therefore, the target speaker can be utilized as a trigger to launch backdoor attacks.
-We opted for Free-VC \cite{li2023freevc, ye23_interspeech} as the voice conversion model, with the target speaker being a fixed sample from the Librispeech \cite{panayotov2015librispeech} dataset.
-More formally, let $F_{vc}$ denote the victim's voice conversion model, capable of converting the voice of a waveform $x_i$ to the target speaker $s_t$.
+\textbf{Voice Conversion.} In the voice conversion challenges, converting audio to the target utterances is an event that is mandated by the challenge organizers.
+And the targeted utterances are publicly available, so an attacker can use this event to launch a backdoor attack.
+In previous studies \cite{ye23_interspeech}, some researchers have also used voice conversion as triggers.
+But they only have one utterance per speaker, which doesn't fit the scenario's reality.
+Our target utterances come from VCC 2020, a real-world scenario with 70 utterances per speaker, totaling 280 utterances.
+We use FreeVC\cite{li2023freevc} as a voice conversion model to convert audio to one of the 270 utterances randomly.
+More formally, let $VC$ denotes the voice conversion model, capable of converting a waveform $x_i$ to a target utterance $u_t$.
 The trigger implantation can be described as follows: